Double Cascade Model of Financial Crises: Introduction

-Since the banking crisis of 2007-08, the important types of shocks transmitted through financial networks during a crisis are now seen to include not only shocks arising from defaulting banks, but a host of further phenomena, most notably asset shocks originating with forced sales by banks of illiquid assets and funding liquidity shocks as illiquid banks recall loans from other banks.
-A well-developed strand of literature on default cascade models, starting with \cite{EiseNoe01} and reviewed in \cite{Upper11}, is based on a network of banks wherein insolvency of a given bank, defined as a bank whose net worth becomes non-positive, will generate shocks to the asset side of the balance sheet of each of its creditor banks.
-Under some circumstances, such ``downstream'' shocks can cause further insolvencies that may build up to create a global insolvency cascade.
-More recently, after remarking on the observed ``freezing'' of interbank lending around the time of the Lehman collapse, papers by \cite{GaiKapa10b}, \cite{GaiHalKap11} and \cite{SHLee13} adopt variations of an idea that funding illiquidity of a bank\footnote{Funding illiquidity, being the insufficiency of liquid assets to cover a run on liabilities, is distinct from market illiquidity, where assets become difficult to sell due to an oversupply in the market.
-See \cite{Tirole10} and \cite{BrunPede09} for a detailed analysis of these concepts.} can also be transmitted contagiously through interbank exposures.
-They argue that an illiquid ``stressed'' bank whose liquid assets are insufficient to cover demands on its liabilities will reduce its interbank lending, thereby creating shocks to the liability side of its debtor banks' balance sheets.
-Under some circumstances, such ``upstream'' shocks can cause further illiquidity stress that may build up to create a global illiquidity cascade.
-A third channel, sometimes called market illiquidity or the fire sale effect, is identified by \cite{CifuFerrShin05} who consider a network of banks that hold a common asset.
-As stress in the system builds up, some banks are forced to sell the illiquid asset, leading to a downward price spiral coupled to worsening bank balance sheets across the network.
-This mechanism has been extended to the sharing of multiple assets in a recent paper by \cite{CacShrMooFar12}.
+More recently, after remarking on the observed ``freezing'' of interbank lending around the time of the Lehman collapse, papers by \cite{GaiKapa10b}, \cite{GaiHalKap11} and \cite{SHLee13} adopt variations of an idea that funding illiquidity\footnote{Funding illiquidity, being the insufficiency of liquid assets to cover a run on liabilities, is distinct from market illiquidity, where assets become difficult to sell due to an oversupply in the market.
+See \cite{Tirole10} and \cite{BrunPede09} for a detailed analysis of these concepts.} of a bank can also be transmitted contagiously through interbank exposures.
+They argue that a bank whose liquid assets are insufficient to cover demands on its liabilities will be illiquid or ``stressed'', and must reduce its interbank lending, thereby creating shocks to the liability side of its debtor banks' balance sheets.
+Such ``upstream'' shocks can cause illiquidity stress in other banks that in some circumstances may build up to create a global illiquidity cascade.

+A third channel, sometimes called market illiquidity or the asset fire sale effect, is identified by \cite{CifuFerrShin05} who consider a network of banks that hold a common asset.
+As stress in the system builds up, some banks are forced to sell large positions in the illiquid asset, leading to a downward price spiral coupled to worsening bank balance sheets across the network.
+This mechanism has been extended to the sharing of multiple assets in a paper by \cite{CacShrMooFar14}.